SovereignCloudStack/standards/Standards/scs-xxxx-v1-provider-network-standard.md

 Under these conditions, a malicious user could create a network with a misleading name, share it with target projects to trick them into using it like a provider network, and then intercept their traffic.

 For this attack to work, the attacker has to find out the target's project ID, and the target has to be sufficiently oblivious to the CSPs provider network setup.
-CSPs can try to educate users on the correct provider networks to use, and can avoid leaking project IDs, but the best protection is to disable the creation of RBAC rules for non-admin users.
+CSPs can try to educate users on the correct provider networks to use, and can avoid leaking project IDs, but the best protection is to disable the creation of Networking RBAC rules for non-admin users.

 #### Required API extensions